 The Tenets of User Centered Design

 In development there are gifts and there are transformational gifts.
 In software development there are releases and there are transformational releases.
-We approach the software development process with a focus first on the user and have deployed our High Touch platform and Constituent Care platform with a specific eye towards the users and their roles in our clients organizations.
+We approach the software development process with a focus first on the user and have deployed our High Touch experience and Constituent Care functionality with a specific eye towards the users and their roles in our clients organizations.

 But what is the methodology and approach of User Centered Design?

 User Centered Design allows software development companies to quickly surface stakeholder and user needs, gather meaningful user feedback, and use that as the foundation to provide user interface and visual design recommendations for the greatest utility.
 The five-step process of User Centered Design is outlined below:

 3. User Feedback Session

 4. Visual Design